techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 Make sure you have followed all instructions in the first two parts.

-You will find that you now have a repository of the same name, but under your account.
+You will find that you now have a repository of the same name but under your account.
 Click the "Clone or download" button and copy the URL found in there.

 Next, you will need to clone this repository for yourself, so run the following two commands.
 However, replace the URL with your own one: